marcinguy/cyanogenmod-stagefright/README.md

 ![SamsungS3Neo](/image.png)

-Let's begin this ... just for laughs ... hahahahah
+Let's begin this ... how my friends think it was like ....

 ![debug](/debug.gif)